ladyj-dev/Wine_All_You_Want/README.md

 Analyst Nic Pittman and Arica Jackson use Machine Learning and Tableau to analyze wine data and make a reasonable prediction of what someone might like from these catergories. https://ladyj-dev.github.io/Wine_HTML/

+# Goals
+* Predict quality of wine by its description
+* Predict type of wine by its description

 ![winepic](https://user-images.githubusercontent.com/69124282/106948411-abca8c00-66f9-11eb-82b2-5165b6b5eaeb.jpg)

 # Descriptions broken down by words, points and quantity